- 📖 Geeky Medics OSCE Book

-Most acoustic neuromas are unilateral and occur sporadically.
+Acoustic neuromas are usually unilateral and occur sporadically.
 The development of bilateral acoustic neuromas is a typical feature of the genetic condition neurofibromatosis type 2 (NF2).2

-The cause of acoustic neuromas is unclear, however, there is growing evidence to suggest sporadic defects in tumour suppressor genes are involved in their development.
+The cause of acoustic neuromas is unknown.
+However, there is growing evidence to suggest sporadic defects in tumour suppressor genes are involved in their development.

-The typical clinical features of hearing loss and vestibular disturbance occur as a result of compression of local neural structures or their nutrient blood supply.
+The typical clinical features of hearing loss and vestibular disturbance occur because of the compression of local neural structures or their nutrient blood supply.
 These local structures include the vestibular, trigeminal and facial nerves, as well as the cerebellum and brainstem.9

 Figure 1.
 Illustration depicting the location of an acoustic neuroma.8